Contact A Lawyer

 However, it is unclear how many soldiers were injured by the earplugs, and how many have left the service and sought medical treatment on their own for ear damage they do not realize was due to the defective earplugs.

 The CAEv2 earplugs were reversible devices that served as traditional earplugs one way, and then, when flipped over, were supposed to work as sound filtration devices.
 This means they were supposed to block loud noises and let in quiet ones.
 However, they were too short to properly fit in the ear effectively, and would not properly seal the ear canal, meaning they would not work adequately.

 The earplugs were first designed and sold by Aearo Technologies, which 3M acquired in 2008.
 They were sold to the U.S. military from January 2006 through December 2015.

-3M Company has denied the that there are problems with the Combat Arms earplugs, and refused to admit liability as part of the settlement agreement.
+3M Company has denied there are problems with the Combat Arms earplugs, and refused to admit liability as part of the settlement agreement.